adeeb10abbas/outdoor_ros2/README.md

-# Outdoor SLAM and autonomous navigation
+# Outdoor SLAM and Autonomous Navigation
 This is the mono repo for the outdoor SLAM and autonomous navigation project at Drexel University.
 The project is a collaboration between Drexel Wireless Systems Lab and Zhou Robotics Lab at Drexel College of Engineering.

 ## Building and running the mono Repo